MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 ---
 title: 'Custom reports using Microsoft Entra and application data'
-description: Tutorial that describes how to create customized entitlement reports in Azure Data Explorer (ADX) using data from Microsoft Entra ID.
+description: Tutorial that describes how to create customized reports in Azure Data Explorer (ADX) using data from Microsoft Entra ID.
 author: billmath
 manager: amycolannino
 ms.service: entra-id-governance